+Can you get a natural facelift with Nuface, the beauty gadget?
 I am very skeptical when it comes to beauty gadgets and products that promise amazing results, especially if they are expensive.
-About four years ago a blogger I used to follow had a post on how Nuface had helped her to keep her skin firm as she was losing weight.
+About five years ago a blogger I used to follow had a post on how Nuface had helped her to keep her skin firm as she was losing weight.
 I was concerned about my face looking older and saggy, so after a lot or research I bought Nuface.

 At the time I bought Nuface, there was not enough information about it although it was being sold on QVC.
 Now it is loved by many bloggers and Youtubers and many women wonder if they have to buy it.
-Here is my review of Nuface after about four years of usage.
+Here is my honest review of Nuface after about five years of usage.
+I answer the question if Nuface can be a natural facelift.

 What is Nuface?